Sunspots and Photospheric Dynamics

 The magnetic field inclination in the photosphere (Figure 5, left image) shows the complex magnetic field structure in the transition from umbra toward penumbra.
 In the inner penumbra filaments with almost horizontal field (white colors) and rather low filling factor are embedded in a background with more vertical field (dark red).
 The outer penumbra is dominated with extended patches of horizontal field.
 In the latter regions we also observe the Evershed flow (Figure 5, right image) with peak velocities of up to 14 km/s.

-Structure of magneto convection in umbra and penumbra:
+Structure of magneto convection in umbra and penumbra

-Altogether numerical simulations indicate a new level of realism in the theoretical modelling of sunspot structure.
+Altogether numerical simulations indicate a new level of realism in the theoretical modeling of sunspot structure.
 The basic properties of the simulated umbral dots and penumbral filaments are consistent with a variety of observational results and provide a basis for a physical understanding of umbral and penumbral structure in terms of a common magneto-convective processes that is modulated by the varying inclination angle of the magnetic background field.
 Figure 6 displays the connection between magnetic field structure (vertical field strength [top left] and inclination angle [top right]) and flows in the photosphere (radial flow [bottom left] and vertical flow [bottom right]).
 Convective motions are present everywhere in the penumbra and they are the primary driver for the fine structure we observe.
 Upflows expand and weaken the magnetic field to a degree that enables overturning motions to take place.
 The convection affects the vertical field component stronger than the horizontal one, leading to filaments with increased field inclination angle.
 Horizontal flows are preferentially directed outwards.
 In the inner penumbra outflows are intermittent with velocities below 1 km/s.
 The outflows in the outer penumbra largely fill the space and reach several km/s.
 The presence of horizontal flows is manifest in the field structure (Figure 7): Fieldlines in the inner penumbra show only a small 'dip' close the photosphere, while fieldlines in the outer penumbra are bend over by the strong outflows.